FC Zimbru Chișinău: Stadium

 FC Zimbru's home ground is Zimbru Stadium, a football-specific stadium in Botanica sector of Chișinău.
 It was opened in 2006.
 The stadium has a natural grass playing surface, and its capacity is 10,104.

 Rivalries

-In the 1990s (the first decade of Moldova's independence), Zimbru's rival was the other team from Chișinău, Constructorul Chișinău.
-Then Contructorul was dissolved.
+In the 1990s (the first decade of Moldova's independence), Zimbru's rival was Constructorul, the other team from Chișinău, until the club relocated to Cioburciu in 2001.
 Another rivalry was established in the mid-2000s when Dacia Chișinău, another team from Chișinău, became one of Moldova's top teams.
-The match between them is known as "The Derby of the capital" (Derbiul capitalei).
+However, Dacia Chișinău ceased to exist in 2018.
+The match between them was known as "The Derby of the capital" (Derbiul capitalei).
 In 1997, a new team was founded in Tiraspol, Sheriff Tiraspol.
-In a few years, Sheriff was promoted to the first league and became a force in Moldovan football.
-Considering the strength of team and the tensions between Moldovans and separatist Transnistrians, the match between Zimbru and Sheriff became a derby, the most important match in country.
+In a few years, Sheriff was promoted to the top league and became a force in Moldovan football.
+Considering the strength of team and the tensions between Moldova and Transnistria, the match between Zimbru and Sheriff became a derby, the most important match in country.
 Thus, it has been named "Derby of Moldova", being labelled even as "Moldovan El Clasico" (El Clasico de Moldova).